MaterializeInc/materialize/doc/user/content/sql/alter-source.md

 _name_  | The identifier of the source you want to alter.
 **ADD SUBSOURCE** ... | PostgreSQL sources only: Add the identified tables from the upstream database (`table_name`) to the named source, with the option of choosing the name for the subsource in Materialize (`subsrc_name`).
 Supports [additional options](#add-subsource-with_options).
 **DROP SUBSOURCE** ... | PostgreSQL sources only: Drop the identified subsources from the source.
 Specifying **CASCADE** also drops all objects that depend on the subsource. **RESTRICT** (default) will not drop the subsource if it has any dependencies.
+_retention_time_ | ***Private preview.** This option has known performance or stability issues and is under active development.* Duration for which Materialize retains historical data for performing time travel actions.
+Accepts positive [interval](https://materialize.com/docs/sql/types/interval/) values like `'1hr'`.
+See [retention period](/manage/rentention-period) guide.
+Default is one second.

 ### **ADD SUBSOURCE** `with_options`